-In accordance with Article 13 of the Articles of Incorporation, dated July 17, 2019:
+In accordance with Article 13 of the Articles of Incorporation, dated October 21, 2020:

-- The Board of Directors shall consist of at least three and at most nine members. - Members of the Board of Directors and the Chairman of the Board of Directors shall be elected for a term of office extending until completion of the next Ordinary General Meeting of Shareholders. - The members of the Board of Directors and the Chairman of the Board of Directors may be re-elected without limitation. - If the office of the Chairman of the Board of Directors is vacant, the Board of Directors shall appoint a Chairman from among its members for a term of office extending until completion of the next Ordinary General Meeting of Shareholders. - Except for the election of the Chairman of the Board of Directors and the members of the Remuneration Committee by the General Meeting of Shareholders, the Board of Directors determines its own organization.
+- The Board of Directors shall consist of at least three and at most eleven members.
+At the Extraordinary General Meeting of Shareholders on October 6, 2020, the shareholders approved the Board of Directors' proposal to amend Article 13 para.
+1 of the Articles of Incorporation and to increase the maximum size of the Board of Directors from previously nine members to eleven members. - Members of the Board of Directors and the Chairman of the Board of Directors shall be elected for a term of office extending until completion of the next Ordinary General Meeting of Shareholders. - The members of the Board of Directors and the Chairman of the Board of Directors may be re-elected without limitation. - If the office of the Chairman of the Board of Directors is vacant, the Board of Directors shall appoint a Chairman from among its members for a term of office extending until completion of the next Ordinary General Meeting of Shareholders. - Except for the election of the Chairman of the Board of Directors and the members of the Remuneration Committee by the General Meeting of Shareholders, the Board of Directors determines its own organization.
 The Board of Directors shall elect a Vice-Chairman.
 It shall appoint a Secretary who does not need to be a member of the Board of Directors.